When the Curious Abandon Honesty: Federated Learning Is Not Private: Discussion and Future Directions

-Unfortunately, the answer to the question above is no, even for non-FL setups where the entire training procedure is transparent.
+Having access to the shared model over \textbf{multiple iterations} of the FL protocol \textit{additionally} enables \users to compare the received shared model's parameters to the parameters from previous FL iterations.
+Therefore, the success of detection boils down to the following question: \textit{Can a local \user tell that a given set of model parameters came from legitimate updates of other local \users?} We argue that this is not possible, even for non-FL setups where the entire training procedure is transparent.
 The stochastic nature of training algorithms, combined with the non-determinism of modern hardware, makes it difficult to reproduce training runs~\cite{jia2021proofoflearning}.
 Because of this reproducibility error, an \attacker can assemble a mini-batch of natural data points that produce \textit{any} desired gradient update~\cite{Shumailov.2021Manipulating}.
-In other words, given a pair of parameter updates, the \user cannot tell if the gradient descent step between these parameters was a result of a legitimate optimization step.
+In other words, given two different sets of model weights, the \user cannot tell if the gradient descent step between these weights was a result of a legitimate optimization step.
 This is exacerbated in FL because the data of any given \user is invisible to other \users, further complicating the verification of gradient descent integrity.
-As a consequence, a local \user always has to put trust into the global shared model sent by the \cp and assume it comes with meaningful parameters---in particular, parameters that do not lead to trivial extraction of training data.

-In addition to analyzing the received model weights for detection of our attack, a \user could also rely on observing the \emph{functionality} of the shared model.
+\myparagraph{Analyzing Model Performance.} In addition to analyzing the received model weights for detection of our attack, a \user can also evaluate the \emph{functionality} of the shared model.
 We observe that, for the vast majority of classification tasks, the model's loss across training data points significantly reduces after just a few iterations.
-Thus, after the initial training iterations, FL clients would expect to encounter low loss values for their own examples.
+Thus, after the initial training iterations, FL \users would expect to encounter low loss values for their own examples.
 However, research has shown that, in particular for \users whose data stems from the tails of the data distribution, FL does not necessarily lead to an improvement of model accuracy on their data \cite{yu2021salvaging}.
-Therefore, detection mechanisms that rely on analyzing the convergence of the model's accuracy over multiple FL iterations would also have a high false positive rate.
-Additionally, the \cp could rely on methods that we discuss in the next \Cref{sub:training_success}, in order to increase model accuracy over time or target different users over different iterations of the FL protocol.
-Thereby, an individual \user would have little to no chance to rely on model performance as an indicator for the presence of our attack.
+Therefore, detection mechanisms that rely on analyzing the convergence of the model's accuracy over multiple FL iterations are also no reliable detectors of our manipulation.